Inclusive Disaster Risk Reduction: Linking Policy and Practice

 Reflect on personal and institutional biases.
 Develop approaches for embedding inclusion, equity, and participation into everyday organisational processes.

-Course Fees
+Course details

 We offer three pricing tiers to make the course accessible:

-Standard - £250 per person
+Standard - £250

 Applicable to most attendees.

-Reduced - £180 per person
+Reduced - £180

-For NGO staff, early-career professionals, or self-funding individuals
+For NGO staff, students or early-career professionals

-Supported - £120 per person
+Supported - £100

 Evidence may be required to support the reduced and supported fees.